-The NECD ministry is the branch of the Church concerned with the strategic use of education in pursuit of:
+The Nazarene Education and Clergy Development is a ministry branch of the Church concerned with the strategic use of education in pursuit of:

 - Providing training for glocal – that is, integrated global and local – leadership;